Improving resilience of Australia’s telco networks

 Telecommunications services are vital during emergencies to keep communities safe, connected and informed.
 They are also crucial in coordinating response efforts to get timely information to emergency personnel during natural disasters.
 However, no communications network is 100 per cent resilient to natural disasters.

-However, in recognition of the critical role that telecommunications plays in an emergency the Government is investing $37.1 million through the Telecommunications Emergency Resilience Package to improve the resilience of communications networks.
+However, in recognition of the critical role that telecommunications plays in an emergency the Government is investing $37.1 million through the Strengthening Telecommunications Against Natural Disasters package to improve the resilience of communications networks.

 Better connectivity for the fire service depots and evacuation centres